 What is Outerplay?

 Outerplay is a term used to replace foreplay, basically referring to any sexual encounter that does not include intercourse (verbal, nonverbal, touching, or not touching).
 We recommend Outerplay to be ongoing without expectations that it would necessarily lead to intercourse.
 This is another reason we recommend switching terms.
-Foreplay implies something is expected afterwards.
-Without expectations one is free to experiment and dole out flirtatious treats without concern of following through.
+Foreplay implies something is expected afterward.
+Without expectations, one is free to experiment and dole out flirtatious treats without concern of following through.
 In turn, the recipient is free to just enjoy the treat without expectation of reciprocation.

 Communication is strongly recommended in order to help develop an enjoyable Outerplay lifestyle with your partner.
-Talking about what sort of Outerplay you appreciate from your partner is key, because everyone is different.
+Talking about what sort of Outerplay you appreciate from your partner is key because everyone is different.
 So, keep in mind that your partner may be interested in a different sort of Outerplay than you are.
 Examples of what some people might share with their partner are below.
 Details help!

 And Outerplay looks like what?

-As another couples therapy client explained to their partner in session, “I get turned on visually, when I can picture you erotically my level of aroused seems higher.
+As another couple's therapy client explained to their partner in session, “I get turned on visually, when I can picture you erotically my level of aroused seems higher.
 For me, that doesn’t mean just walking around the house naked.
-I love when you present me with the sexual side even for a moment.
+I love it when you present me with the sexual side even for a moment.
 When you wear those jeans I love, even around the house, I am reminded how much I desire you.”
-This client didn’t necessarily need to touch or engage in any physical contact in that moment.
+This client didn’t necessarily need to touch or engage in any physical contact at that moment.
 It’s already Outerplay for them.

 These examples may resonate with you, or they may not at all.
 Either way, it’s for you to figure out with your partner.
 All you want to think about is whether you know what Outerplay you enjoy and if you have shared that with your lover.
 They are your Lover after all.